Sara Burchfiel, LMFT

 Understanding your experience

-I pay close attention to how food, exercise, and body image are impacting your daily life — how much space these thoughts take up in your mind, whether there’s a sense of feeling out of control (or afraid of losing control), and the emotional weight you carry around eating and your body.
+When assessing an eating disorder, I look beyond appearance, weight, or visible behaviors.
+What matters more is how food, exercise, and body image are affecting your daily life — how much space these thoughts take up, the emotional weight they carry, and whether there is a sense of being out of control or afraid of losing control.

 Above all, I listen for your pain — including the suffering that may not be visible on the surface.